I removed the drive shaft before taking having it powder coated. You can see how I do that here:

 I decided to replace the torsion shock spring.
 The snap ring is a use once item, so I replace that also.

 I use the Cycle Works tool for compressing the drive shaft spring so I can install the snap ring retaining collar and the snap ring.
 It’s the same tool I use to remove the drive shaft.

-I use snap ring pliers.
-These allow me to reverse the action of the pliers when I squeese them: close the jaws or open them.
+I use snap ring pliers to help install the snap ring.
+These allow me to reverse the action of the pliers when I squeeze them: squeeze to close the jaws or squeeze to open them.